remotesynth/remotesynth.github.io/_posts/2019-08-09-web-history-is-important.md

 layout: post
 title: Knowing the Web's History is Critical to Its Present and Future
 date: '2019-08-09'
-description: Understanding the history of the web will help guide you to the its future.
+description: Understanding the history of the web will help guide you to its future.
 categories:
   - general
   - web development